 There are many different types of fostering that foster carers can choose to specialise in, each with their own challenges and rewards.
 It is important to explore which type of fostering will be most suited to you and your family.

 Foster carers are usually trained and approved to look after children for a certain period of time.
 Here are some of the different types of fostering - you may find that your fostering service has different names for some of them.

 Emergency foster carers will need to be prepared to take a child into their home at any time of the night or day and have them stay for a few days.
 This type of fostering is unplanned and used at short notice, for example, if a lone parent is taken into hospital and there is no one to care for their child.
 Longer-term plans must then be considered.

 This can mean anything from an overnight stay to a period of several months.
 Short-term foster carers provide a temporary place to stay until the child can return home to their own family or a longer-term fostering placement or adoption arrangement can be made.

-In Scotland, this type of fostering is called interim fostering, and refers specifically to a placement of less than 24 months not secured by a permanence order.
+In Scotland, this type of fostering is called interim fostering and refers specifically to a placement of fewer than 24 months not secured by a permanence order.